ekomi-ltd/plugin-plentymarkets-ekomifeedback/README.md

 - Fixed email and phone number issue in order data.
 - Added Order Statuses in configuration.

+### v2.2.4 (02-05-2019)

+- Fixed issue with the link on the reviews count of ministars widget.

 ## Authors

 * **eKomi** - [github profile](https://github.com/ekomi-ltd)